Roasted Red Pepper Sauce- With Pasta

 The gold and yellow play nicely together.
 All the designs of leaves and florals swirl around creating whimsy.

-And how can we a Springtime table without actual florals?
+And how can we have a Springtime table without actual florals?
 I wanted to keep the flowers as close to the colors in the table runner.
 At Trader Joe’s, I found three that answered the call.
 All mums, in 3 varieties and colors: Yellow Sundance Chrysanthemum, Magenta Mums & Lilac Mini Poms.
 My vision was to make the florals feel like wildflowers spread out along the table.
 To achieve that I used all my mini vintage vases.
 Arranging and choosing which vase with which flower is a fell thing.
 Go with your gut and what visually looks appealing to you.
 Typically, I like monochromatic floral design.
-In keeping with that I wanted the yellow mums to stand on their own and be in vases that enhanced their vibrance.
+In keeping with that the yellow mums needed to stand on their own and be in vases that enhanced their vibrance.
 The magenta and lilac flowers worked beautifully together.

 Side note: If you don’t have mini vases, you can achieve the same effect with small juice glasses, or those glass yogurt cups.
 Look around your own stash to see what works.
 The goal is to use what you have.
-Everything has more than purpose.
+Everything has more than one purpose.

 Honestly, I am in love with this table.
 I finally achieved the floral on top of floral design I have been dreaming.
 It feels so fresh and light and cheerful.
 And frankly, cheerful is what I know I can use right now.
 Maybe you can, too.